 When it comes to accommodation in Arima Onsen, you’ll find a range of options from dormitory to grandeur and all in between.
-Back in the twelfth century, the town was a religious pilgrimage area with a number of inns, some of which have a legacy that continues to this day.
+Back in the 12th century, the town was a religious pilgrimage area with a number of inns, some of which have a legacy that continues to this day.
 In fact, the ryokan with the longest history, spanning over 800 years, is Tocen Goshoboh.
-And if you’re partial to a touch of luxury, you can’t go past it.
+And if you’re partial to a touch of luxury, you can’t skip this.

-In business, you don’t get to be operating for eight centuries without embracing new ideas and that’s apparent at Tocen Goshoboh.
+In business, you don’t get to operate for eight centuries without embracing new ideas and that’s apparent at Tocen Goshoboh.
 Renovations were carried out in 1991 which added some modernity to the ryokan, while still very much retaining its 1920s charm.

 The rooms and suites